interchainio/funding/README.md

 current [Request for Proposals](#request-for-proposals) to assess whether your proposal is aligned with the Interchain Foundation's mandate and quarterly objectives.
-2. Complete the application form [here](TBD), be sure to include a complete description of the proposed work,
+2. Complete the application form [here](https://apply.interchain.io).
-[budget & timeline](https://docs.google.com/spreadsheets/d/1Pq4C8ne_OhTzAZeMIHgZDGkjpq8LLyUZN4DpM65oRRk/),
-otherwise we cannot consider your application.
+Be sure to include a complete description of the proposed work, [budget & timeline](https://docs.google.com/spreadsheets/d/1Pq4C8ne_OhTzAZeMIHgZDGkjpq8LLyUZN4DpM65oRRk/), otherwise we cannot consider your application.
 3. An email receipt will be sent upon submission,